Larawiz/docs/docs/model-properties/seeders.md

 }
 ```

-Each `seed` method is resolved by the application container, so you can get use Dependency Injection to get anything you need.
-For example, we can later create a seeder for deleted podcasts.
+Your Model Seeder executes all method that start with `seed`, and each method is resolved by the application container to take advantage of Dependency Injection.
+For example, you may add another seeding procedure for trashed models and call the `Faker` generator for some random text.

 ```php
 use Faker\Generator as Faker;